FrankYan93/pa-ims/README.md

 # Author
 - **Jiadong Yan**

+# Brief Intro
+This is a little ruby shell program that records tracks and artists and the play frequency.
 # Getting Started
 After `chmod u+x ims`, you can run the program just type `./ims`
 There are two files **ims and ims.rb** work as main entrance of the program.